whymranderson/xelatex/GyroDocs/UpdateLog.rst

 Updates and changelog
 =====================

+2016/8/3
+   Adding OpenGL animation to the ASUS gyro case study.
+This includes making a OpenGL slab to represent the ASUS pad.
+This also takes the concept of state machine.

 2016/7/21
    Now OpenGL animation can be saved into a mp4 movie by making savePNGYesNo = True in the cubegyro_opengl_animation_1.py file, default to False.
 Remeber to